HunarPG/ranger-routes/emerald-manipless/route.md

   - Use Potion(if low)
   - Use Repel

-In the forest run manip the first trainer and follow the path
+In the forest run manip the first trainer

 :::::::trainer[Team Aqua Grunt]
   :::::pokemon[Poochyena]